 The overall objective of the experiment are: 49)

 • Provision of more flexibility regarding design and integration

 PSS, developed by Kayser Threde, is a modular system consisting of a backplane and a set of different types of boards in Europe Card size (160 mm x 100 mm):

 - Two processor boards (1 main, 1 cold redundant) used for all PSS activities, for control of the experiments and for communication with the satellite

-- One digital and one analog I/O board providing the electrical interfaces to the experiments The range of interfaces comprises serial communication with RS-422, I2C and SpaceWire, general purpose digital inputs and outputs, outputs for the distribution of PPS-signals, high precision differential analog inputs and inputs for temperature sensors of type AD590 or PT1000.
+- One digital and one analogue I/O board providing the electrical interfaces to the experiments The range of interfaces comprises serial communication with RS-422, I2C and SpaceWire, general purpose digital inputs and outputs, outputs for the distribution of PPS-signals, high precision differential analogue inputs and inputs for temperature sensors of type AD590 or PT1000.

 The PSS is accommodated in the Electronic Segment of the satellite bus next to the satellite bus controller.
 The electronic segment provides space for 12 boards in 3 stacks as shown in Figure 26.
 Thus, it was possible to integrate one of the experiments, the N17 board within the Payload Supply System.
 The block diagram (Figure 27) shows the PSS with the various interfaces.

 BOSS (Embedded Operating System Design for Dependability and for Formal Verification)